data-min/once-upon-a-banana-nanobanana/README.md

-# AI Children's Storybook Generator
+# Once Upon a Banana

 An AI-powered children’s storytelling web application.
 The app allows kids to create their own illustrated books by combining text, image, drawing, voice, and video prompts.